 How does the CORE 42 program work?

 Once a student applies for admission to MWSU and is identified as CORE 42 eligible their student record will be coded appropriately.
 The student’s degree audit on Griffon GPS will reflect the CORE 42 general education curriculum and transfer courses which meet requirements will show as complete.
-When CORE 42 general education courses have all been completed (and the last class in the curriculum was earned at MWSU), a “General Studies Met” statement will be placed on the student’s MWSU transcript.
+When CORE 42 general education courses have all been completed (and the last class in the curriculum was earned at MWSU), a “General Education Met” statement will be placed on the student’s MWSU transcript.

 What courses are included in the CORE 42 general education curriculum?

 CORE 42 courses are distributed across five knowledge areas and transfer coursework is evaluated to fit appropriately within these areas.

 - Natural Sciences

 - Humanities and Fine Arts

 Approved courses from Missouri schools are designated with a Missouri Transfer (MOTR) course number, which guarantees a one-to-one transfer among all Missouri public institutions of higher education.

 Missouri Western MOTR courses are identified within the course description in the university catalog and within the semester schedule www.missouriwestern.edu/schedule.
 MOTR courses from other Missouri schools can be found at https://dhe.mo.gov/core42.php.